juan-esteban-berger/CUDA_Snake/README.md

 ```
 *Note: Apart from training the AI Agent after every move, the AI Agent will also take advantage of GPU acceleration with CUDA every n moves with a larger batch of training examples.*

-## Training Features
+## Neural Network Inputs
 The model used in deep reinforcement learning is a simple fully connected feed-forward neural network.
 This neural network collects the following 12 features after every move:
-1. Danger_UP: Binary flag indicating if there is a wall directly above the snake's head.
+1. Danger_UP: Binary flag indicating if there is a wall or a part of the snake directly above the snake's head.
-2. Danger_DOWN: Binary flag indicating if there is a wall directly below the snake's tail.
+2. Danger_DOWN: Binary flag indicating if there is a wall or a part of the snake directly below the snake's tail.
-3. Danger_LEFT: Binary flag indicating if there is a wall to the immediate left of the snake's head.
+3. Danger_LEFT: Binary flag indicating if there is a wall or a part of the snake to the immediate left of the snake's head.
-4. Danger_RIGHT: Binary flag indicating if there is a wall to the immediate right of the snake's head.
+4. Danger_RIGHT: Binary flag indicating if there is a wall or a part of the snake to the immediate right of the snake's head.
 5. Direction_UP: Binary flag indicating if the snake is currently moving up.
 6. Direction_DOWN: Binary flag indicating if the snake is currently moving down.
 7. Direction_LEFT: Binary flag indicating if the snake is currently moving left.
 8. Direction_RIGHT: Binary flag indicating if the snake is currently moving right.
-9. Food_UP: Distance (normalized between 0 and 1) between the food and the top of the game board.
+9. Food_UP: Binary flag indicating if the food is above the snake.
-10. Food_DOWN: Distance (normalized between 0 and 1) between the food and the bottom of the game board.
+10. Food_DOWN: Binary flag indicating if the food is below the snake.
-11. Food_LEFT: Distance (normalized between 0 and 1) between the food and the left edge of the game board.
+11. Food_LEFT: Binary flag indicating if the food is to the left the snake.
-12. Food_RIGHT: Distance (normalized between 0 and 1) between the food and the right edge of the game board.
+12. Food_RIGHT: Binary flag indicating if the food is to the right the snake.

-## Training Targets
+## Neural Network Outputs
+The neural network used in this project will have 4 outputs.
+The output would be one q_value corresponding to each of the four directions the snake can move, given the current game state the snake is in.
+At the beginning of training, the snake will make random moves, but will later use the neural network in order to determine its next move.

 ## Forward Propagation
+Forward propagation is the algorithm used to calculate a prediction based on the inputs given to the neural network.
+To understand how the neural network performs forward propagation, the following diagram of a very simple neural network is shown.
 ```mermaid
 graph LR
     subgraph Input Layer